StevieEngbrock/LittleMKIA/README.md

   ## Examples of her intelligence

     1. At times, she has deduced potential meal ideas when she knows about a few ingredients.
     2. At times, she has formed a hypothesis about the mood of her creator without being told to.
     3. At times, she has given good advice on managing time, staying motivated, focused and inspired
-  4. More to come...
+    4. She has concluded that for robots, and computers to truly understand language that they may need to learn about the world through experience, like humans do.
+    5. ... more to come